Sue Black MA(Hons) MBACP(Accred) FHEA. Cert. Supervision

 I have worked with people struggling with issues of loss, trauma, abuse, relationship breakdown and the difficulties of being a carer.

 I also teach counselling at further education level, delivering training in the use of counselling skills, supervision and the diploma in counselling.
 I have run workshops on grief and loss; guilt; and anger management.
+I am the undergraduate Coordinator for counselling courses at the University of Aberdeen.

 Registered / Accredited